azenla/MacHack/README.md

     Displays a quick listing of commands (without explanations).

 Any command that takes a password, will accept - to indicate the password should be read from stdin.

+The networksetup tool requires at least admin privileges to change network settings.
+If the "Require an administrator password to access system-wide preferences" option is selected in System Preferences > Security & Privacy, then root privileges are required to change network settings.
 ```

 ### systemsetup